Probing cosmology with bright sirens from the CosmoDC2_BCO LSST synthetic catalog: Synthetic data

 \subsection{Supernova data}

 While GW bright sirens are especially sensitive to the Hubble constant \(H_0\), combining them with complementary probes improves constraints and helps break parameter degeneracies.
 Type Ia supernovae (SNe Ia) provide strong sensitivity to the matter content and the expansion history.
 Moreover, bright sirens can anchor the SNe distance scale, enabling an independent assessment of the \(5\sigma\) tension between the \(H_0\) inferred from Planck CMB observations~\citep{Planck:2018vyg} and the Cepheid-calibrated SNe Ia measured by SH0ES~\citep{Riess:2021jrx}.
 In this work we include a forecast supernova sample from the Nancy Grace Roman Space Telescope \citep{Rose:2021nzt}, based on the High-Latitude Time Domain Survey.
-The survey is expected to observe 12\,000 well-measured Type Ia supernovae over two years, combining wide and deep tiers.
-The adopted redshift distribution is reported in Table~\ref{tab:roman}.
+The survey is expected to observe $12\,000$ well-measured Type~Ia supernovae over two years, combining different observing strategies known as wide and deep tiers.
+The wide tier covers a larger sky area with relatively shallower depth and aims to maximize the total number of detected Type~Ia supernovae at low to intermediate redshifts.
+In contrast, the deep tier surveys a smaller area with significantly deeper exposures, extending sensitivity to fainter supernovae at higher redshifts.
+The combination of the two tiers is designed to balance statistical power and redshift reach, providing a well-sampled SN dataset optimized for cosmological analyses.
+The adopted Roman-like redshift distribution is reported in Table~\ref{tab:roman}.

 The total scatter per supernova combines the intrinsic dispersion and the additional variance from weak lensing:

 with intrinsic scatter fixed at \(\sigma_{\rm int} = 0.12\) mag.
 The lensing contribution is modeled as~\citep{DES:2024lto}: